Overcrowding, safety a dire concern at Duplin County Detention Center

 “In the past, we have invited the commissioners to come over here and just see what we do.
 I mean, spend a day with us to see what we go through,” said Mitchell, adding that a couple have visited in the past, but she would like to see all of them visit as a group.
 “If they would come over and see what goes on day to day, they would not believe it.
 They just would not believe it.”

-Sheriff Stokes expressed that a three-pod facility, which has capacity for 236 beds would provide sufficient beds to house males and females in separate wings as required by law and provide the safety and functionality needed to operate.
+Sheriff Stokes expressed that a three-pod facility with a capacity of 236 beds would provide sufficient beds to house males and females in separate wings as required by law and provide the safety and functionality needed to operate.

-According to the sheriff’s presentation at the July 2023 commissioners meeting, a two-pod facility with capacity for 156 beds would not resolve the overcrowding problem, with 78 beds allocated for males and 78 for females the male wing would be overcrowded from the start.
+According to the sheriff’s presentation at the July 2023 commissioners meeting, a two-pod facility with 156 beds would not resolve the overcrowding problem; with 78 beds allocated for males and 78 for females, the male wing would be overcrowded from the start.

 As we concluded the Duplin Journal’s visit to the jail, we asked Mitchell for a few closing words — something she would like to say.